 The Centers for Independent Living (CIL):

-A program that provides grants certain private, nonprofit agencies that within a local community for individuals with disabilities.
-They provide many services for independent living, such as information and referrals; training for independent living skills; counseling; advocacy; community; planning; and recreational events.
-See Centers for Independent Living for Individuals with Disabilities.
+A program in many states that provide many services for independent living, such as information and referrals; training for independent living skills; counseling; advocacy; community; planning; and recreational events.
+Services differ with each state.
+Contact your state, or get general information at the National Council on Independent Living (NCIL), which particularly helps those with disabilities.

 Free Tax Help